davidpr0811/qwenlm.js/README.md

-Below is an example README for your project:

----

 # Qwenlm Chat API Client

 This library provides a simple client for interacting with the Qwenlm Chat API.
 It offers: